 Attracting good staff

-When recruiting new staff, balancing your needs as an employer with employee needs is key to attracting top talent and building a productive workplace.
+When planning to recruit new staff, balancing your needs as an employer with employees’ needs is key to attracting top talent and building a productive workplace.
 While it’s no surprise that higher pay attracts more applicants, clearly stating hourly rates can also make your role stand out.
-Reliable, fair, rostered days off are also crucial, and fostering a positive team culture is just as important as the hours worked.
+Reliable, fair, rostered days off are also important, and fostering a positive team culture is just as important as the hours worked.

 Additional tools and resources for autumn